polifonia-project/music-instrument-ontology/README.md

-# instrument
+# Instrument
-This repository contains the Instruments ontology module of the Polifonia ontology network.
+This repository contains the Instrument ontology module of the Polifonia ontology network.